kirti8192/kaggle-playground-diabetes-prediction/REPORT.md

 - Total cholesterol/HDL ratio.
 - Physical activity minutes per week divided by BMI.

-These are well-known clinical metrics and easy to obtain; I included them because they encode non-linear relationships already implicit in the raw inputs.
-I avoided broad feature expansion to keep the model stable, interpretable, and computationally reasonable given the dataset size.
+These are well-known clinical metrics and easy to obtain; they were included because they encode non-linear relationships already implicit in the raw inputs.
+Broad feature expansion was avoided to keep the model stable, interpretable, and computationally reasonable given the dataset size.

 ## Model Selection Rationale
 CatBoost and LightGBM were chosen because they natively handle categorical features and scale well to large tabular datasets.
 Earlier experiments with ordinal and one-hot encoding introduced artificial orderings or high-dimensional sparse features, which can degrade performance or increase training cost without clear gains.
-In particular, ordinal encoding for XGBoost imposed a ranking on categories (e.g., education or smoking status) that is not inherently ordered with respect to diabetes probability, so the encoding was not meaningful.
+In particular, ordinal encoding for XGBoost imposed a ranking on categories (e.g., education level) that is not inherently ordered with respect to diabetes probability, so the encoding was not meaningful.
 Native categorical handling produced a simpler pipeline with more stable validation behavior.

 ## Cross-Validation Strategy
-I used stratified K-fold cross-validation to preserve class proportions across folds and obtain reliable generalization estimates.
+Stratified K-fold cross-validation was used to preserve class proportions across folds and obtain reliable generalization estimates.
 Out-of-fold (OOF) predictions were generated for each model; these are required to evaluate blends without bias.
 Using OOF predictions for ensembling prevents leakage that would otherwise inflate performance if the ensemble weights were tuned on in-fold predictions.

 ## Hyperparameter Tuning
 Optuna was used with a constrained search space after feature engineering stabilized.
 Tuning was run in Kaggle notebooks for convenience and reproducibility.
 This kept the search focused on meaningful trade-offs (e.g., tree complexity, regularization) without overfitting to noisy hyperparameter combinations.
-I avoided exhaustive searches and relied on early stopping to manage runtime.
+Exhaustive searches were avoided and early stopping was used to manage runtime.

 ## Ensemble Method
 The final ensemble is a linear blend of CatBoost and LightGBM probability outputs.
 Blend weights were selected using OOF ROC-AUC rather than any leaderboard feedback.
 The motivation is error diversity: each model makes different mistakes, and a calibrated blend tends to reduce variance and smooth model-specific failure modes.
 Because the weights are fit on OOF predictions, the blend is less likely to overfit and is expected to generalize better than selecting a single model based on a single split.

 ## Figures and Diagnostics
-Include only figures that inform decisions or validate assumptions:
-- CatBoost validation AUC and logloss curves across folds (training stability).
-- LightGBM validation AUC and logloss curves across folds (training stability).
-- Comparative plot of per-fold AUC for CatBoost vs LightGBM (consistency and variance).
-- Optional: top-N feature importance from each model to confirm that engineered ratios are used.
+Figures will be specified later.

 ## Learnings
 What worked: